srdan-bozovic-msft/pgAzureADPass/README.md

 <a name=disclaimers></a>

 ## Disclaimers
-The scripts and this guide are copyright Microsoft Corporations and are provided as samples.
-They are not part of any Azure service and are not covered by any SLA or other Azure-related agreements.
-They are provided as-is with no warranties express or implied.
-Microsoft takes no responsibility for the use of the scripts or the accuracy of this document.
-Familiarize yourself with the scripts before using them.
+The app and this guide are provided as-is with no warranties express or implied.
+Familiarize yourself with the app before using it.

 <a name=related-links></a>